ChadFusco/word-away/README.md

-# Getting Started with Create React App
+# A Word Away...

+Wordle - with synonyms!
+Try to the 6-letter word given its synonym.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).